• 2D shoot 'em up

 Note: this tutorial builds upon the ones that came before it.
 If you aren't familiar with the previous tutorials in this series you should read those first.

 We're now ready to do something important in our tutorial: firing a bullet.
-Unpack the code and then type make to build.
+Extract the archive, run cmake CMakeLists.txt, followed by make to build.
 Once compiling is finished type ./shooter04 to run the code.

 A 1280 x 720 window will open, coloured a light shade of blue.
 A spaceship sprite will also be shown, as in the screenshot above.
 The ship can now be moved using the arrow keys.
 Up, down, left, and right will move the ship in the respective directions.
 You can also fire a bullet by pressing the left control key.
 Due to the nature of this tutorial, you'll need to wait until the bullet has reached the right-hand side of the screen before you can fire again.
 Close the window by clicking on the window's close button.